harryge00/influxdb-opentsdb-kubernetes-stress/README.md

 Simple test, writing lots of data to db.

+## Data structure

+`host=server01,region=us-west value=0.64 1434055562000000000`
+* Value is random floating number between 0 and 1.
+* Host and region is one element of the predefined array.

 ## Run stress-test in go

 * RUNTIME: how long the test lasts